Cricket Creek Farm is a growing, productive, multi-facted organism.

 Our Mission is to produce nourishing food that honors our animals, respects the land, and feeds our community, and to exemplify a sustainable model for small-farm viability.

-In 2001, the Phelps family put Cricket Creek Farm up for sale, and the Sabot family, concerned about the development of the largest farm in Williamstown, explored options for protecting the land.
+In 2001, the Phelps family put Cricket Creek Farm up for sale, and the Sabot family, concerned about the development of the largest farms in Williamstown, explored options for protecting the land.
 By 2002 the purchase was complete and work was started on a plan for moving forward.
 Since much of the land was in Agricultural Protection, it had to be maintained as a working farm.
-After visiting Shelburne Farms in Northern Vermont, a decision was made to continue with dairy farming, add cheese making and an educational component.
+After visiting Shelburne Farms in Northern Vermont, a decision was made to continue with dairy farming, and add cheese making and an educational component.

 Many models were considered, including leasing the farm to another farmer, having a multi-use facility, and bringing in an experienced manager.
 In May 2003, Brian Stone of Montpelier, Vermont was hired to manage the daily dairy operation.
 He oversaw the purchase of our herd of Jerseys and the early cheesemaking plans.